jasonsbeer/Amiga-N2630/AssemblyNotes.md

 _MEMZ3|Zorro 3 Memory Access|This signal is LOW when onboard Zorro 3 RAM address space is active.
 _IDEACCESS|IDE Access|This signal is LOW when onboard IDE address space is active.
 MODE68K|68000 Mode|This signal is HIGH when the N2630 is operating in Motorola 68000 mode.
 Low when in Motorola 68030 mode.

-## Ramblings
-The Zorro 3 RAM, IDE Port, and MC68882 are all optional.
-If you choose not to install the Zorro 3 RAM and/or IDE port, you can omit the associated logic and passives.
-If you do this, be sure to disable these by properly setting the matching jumper.
-The MC68882 is auto-detected and has no enable/disable jumper.